 ● Building No. 8 (stationery, men’s cosmetics)

 It truly is a shopping wonderland!
-Tourists who visit all say that it is not possible to see everything in a single day.
+Tourists who visit all say that it's impossible to see everything in a single day.
 The Main Buildings A and B are especially worth seeing.
-The two buildings are connected by corridors which makes going between them easy.
+The two buildings are connected, but even so, it's quite the maze!

 The fact that many languages are supported, primarily Chinese, Thai, Korean, and English, has also helped increase Takeya’s popularity.
-In fact, floors that are visited by many foreigners have full-time foreign staff and staff fluent in foreign languages, plus store announcements are made in several languages.
-POP displays [handwritten promotions] for Chinese and Thais particularly stand out.
+In fact, floors that have the most tourists have full-time foreign staff and staff fluent in foreign languages, plus store announcements are made in several languages.
+POP displays [handwritten promotions] for Chinese and Thai particularly stand out.

 According to Mr. Iwabuchi, in addition to Japanese the floor guides are also in Chinese, Thai, Korean, and English.
-I was surprised to learn that it has been that way for more than ten years
+We were surprised to learn that services in each language have been going strong for more than ten years!

 Go on a treasure hunt!

-This visitor from Thailand had many Japanese sweets in cute packages and said the matcha flavored ones were particularly popular and made great souvenir gifts.
+This visitor from Thailand had a number of Japanese sweets in cute packages and said the matcha flavored ones were particularly popular and made great souvenir gifts.

 Another group was a family from Indonesia and their favorite was KitKat.
 They especially liked the ones that were only available in Japan which they could not get back in Indonesia.